Petzl Hirundos Harness Review

 Overall Impression

-The harness is best for hard sport routes and fast and light alpine missions, where, in both scenarios, every gram matters.
-You might begin to regret the harness when the skinny waist belt and gear loops are weighed down by a double rack; you might be yelling at your partner to quickly sew up the elongated crux pitch when you’re at the hanging belay, and you definitely don’t want to get caught on a long aid route in this thing.
+This sport climbing harness is best for hard sport routes and fast and light alpine missions, where, in both scenarios, every gram matters.
+You might begin to regret the Petzl Hirundos when the skinny waist belt and gear loops are weighed down by a double rack; you might be yelling at your partner to quickly sew up the elongated crux pitch when you’re at the hanging belay, and you definitely don’t want to get caught on a long aid route in this thing.

 For the most part, I don’t often find myself in a gear debate on harnesses.
 There are plenty of more interesting gear topics to argue about, like the new Black Diamond ultralight cams, for example.
 If it works, it works.
 This harness might be the exception.
 A Seattle mountain guide and friend of mine asked me: “how’s the ‘horrendous’ treating you?” while climbing at Vertical World in Seattle when I first bought it, assuming my discomfort.